-The Company's receivables represent fee receivables, amounts due from customers and other receivables and amounts due from Lazard Ltd subsidiaries.
+The Company's receivables represent fee receivables, amounts due from customers and other receivables.
 The fee receivables are generally due within 60 days from the date of invoice, except as related to certain Restructuring services and certain Capital Raising activities, specifically Private Capital Advisory services, which have fee receivables due upon specified contractual payment terms.
 For customer loans within customers and other receivables, the Company has elected to apply the practical expedient, in accordance with current expected credit losses ("CECL") guidance, for financial assets with collateral maintenance provisions, which results in no expected credit losses given that these loans are maintained with collateral having a fair value in excess of the carrying amount of the loans as of September 30, 2021.